theAfricanQuant/trade/README.rst

 A *holder* is a entity that owns subjects
 -----------------------------------------
 A *holder* owns subjects.
 The *holder* state is updated by occurrences.
+A holder may hold none or many subjects.

 *Occurrences* happen with subjects and change the state of the *holder*
 -----------------------------------------------------------------------
 A *occurrence* may be caused by the *holder*, like the purchase of units of some *subject*.
-They can also represent third-party events, like a stock split.
+They can also represent other events, like a stock split.
 In both cases they should change the state of the *holder*.